-A GOOD .577" PATTERN 1839 SHORT SEA SERVICE PERCUSSION PISTOL, the 6" barrel profusely stamped with numerous Ordnance proof and inspection stamps, swivel rammer hinged to muzzle.
+A .577" PATTERN 1839 SHORT SEA SERVICE PERCUSSION PISTOL, the 6" barrel profusely stamped with numerous Ordnance proof and inspection stamps, swivel rammer hinged to muzzle.
 The lockplate of converted flintlock form with stepped tail, engraved with the usual crown V.R.
 TOWER cypher dated 1846, regulation brass mounted full walnut stock, the butt marked with the B.O.
 Broad Arrow stamp on the leftside of the grip.
-This pattern of pistol was on issue from 1839 and issued to Royal Naval sailors during the Crimean War.
+This pattern of pistol was on issue from 1839 and issued to Royal Naval sailors during the Crimean War, and this example is one of a quantity sold off by the Tower in the 1960's.
 In very good condition, good sharp stock, barrel and lock to a pleasing blue / grey patina.
 A good example.
-(59/25)
+(60/25)